johnglover/eurasip2011/README.md

 After making an analysis database, run

-    $ python results_compute.py
+    $ python results.py

 to build a results database.

-The files `results_avg.py`, `results_best.py` and `results_worst.py` can then be used to view average, best and worse case results respectively for all analysis data.
+Running

+    $ python plot_results.py

+will create plots of the precision, recall and f-measure results in a directory called ``images``.